steveicarus/iverilog/Documentation/developer/guide/vvp/vvp.rst

 * Threads and scopes

-The Verilog ``disable'' statement deserves some special mention because of how it interacts with threads.
+The Verilog `disable` statement deserves some special mention because of how it interacts with threads.
 In particular, threads throughout the design can affect (end) other threads in the design using the disable statement.